 From time to time, when major disasters occur, the PBGC grants disaster relief by waiving late filing and payment penalties for certain plans.
-Disaster relief notices are issued in Technical Updates that are available on the PBGC's Web site (www.pbgc.gov) (under "Legal Information & FOIA" - "Laws & Regulations" -"Technical Updates").
+Disaster relief notices are issued in Disaster Relief Announcements that are available on the PBGC's Web site (www.pbgc.gov).
 If your plan is covered by a PBGC disaster relief notice for this premium filing, follow the instructions in the notice and check this box.

-The "Item" numbers below refer to the item or line

-numbers on the Form 1.
+The "Item" numbers below refer to the item or line numbers on the Form 1.